 Unless you see any bad sectors or critical problems, you can try backing up again by opening the Settings app and going to Updates & security: Backup: More options, and clicking the ‘Back up now’ button.
 If nothing happens when you click the button, unplug your File History drive and reconnect it (reboot if it’s an internal drive).

-If the problem persists then it may not be a fault with the backup disk, but rather a problem with the staging area directory where Windows temporarily copies files to be backed up prior to copying them over to your backup disk.
-You can clean the staging area, but you will then loose any files from your backup that haven’t yet been copied over to your backup disk.
+If the problem persists then it may not be a fault with the backup disk, but rather a problem with the staging area directory where Windows temporarily copies files to be backed up before copying them over to your backup disk.
+You can clean the staging area, but you will then lose any files from your backup that haven’t yet been copied over to your backup disk.
 This can clear up some problems that

 Press the Windows key and R, type in “%LOCALAPPDATA%\Microsoft\Windows\FileHistory” (without quotes), and press Enter.
-Confirm that you have one Configuration and one Data directory on screen.
+Confirm that you’ve one Configuration and one Data directory on screen.
 Open up the Data directory, select all the contents within it, and press Delete.
 Restart your PC, and try backing up again.

 The error discussed in this tutorial will appear in the Windows Event Log Viewer with the following entry: